 The requirements for a Mindjet 11 Add-in will depend to a large extent on the target audience.
 If you are developing for in-house use only, then you will not need to implement many of the features that would be needed for an Add-in

+Mindjet for Windows API

 intended for commercial deployment, such as a polished installer.
 If the function performed by your Add-in is fairly simple, then performance optimization might not be important, but if it needs to perform large scale changes in real time, then more design work will be needed on the performance aspects.
 A few of the typical features and performance considerations are discussed below.

 Object pointer management